-If you want to list your products on Google Shopping and have a Magento CMS, here’s how to do it.
+If you are a Magento CMS user, and you want to list your products on Google Shopping, here’s how to do it.

 Step 1: Create Google Merchant Center Account

 First things first, you’re going to need a Google Merchant Center account if you want to list your products.
-Google Merchant Center is the place you go to upload your data feed, that will them be used in Google AdWords for your Google Shopping ads.
+Google Merchant Center is the place you go to upload your store information about your products, which will then be used in Google AdWords for your Google Shopping ads.

-Once your account is set up, take a look at some of the sample feeds to get an idea of what data fields you’re going to want to include in your feed.
+Once your account is set up, take a look at some of the sample feeds to get an idea of what data fields you may want to include in your feed.

 Generate the Export